shakes76/PatternFlow/README.md

 # StyleGAN Implementation
-This StyleGAN implementation is submitted as a response to one of the assessments of COMP3710 of The University of Queensland (UQ), semester 2, 2022 :+1:.
+:wave: This StyleGAN implementation is submitted as a response to one of the assessments of COMP3710 of The University of Queensland (UQ), semester 2, 2022 :+1:.
 The chosen task is the "generative model of one of the OASIS brain, ADNI brain or the OAI AKOA knee data set using a variant of StyleGAN".

 ## Development Environment
  - Python version: 3.8.13